 - Sophomore status or higher

-All courses on the Spanish Language and Culture program are taught in Spanish.
+All courses on the Hispanic Studies program are taught in Spanish.
 Courses are available at a variety of levels from absolute beginner to advanced Spanish language.
 While students at lower language levels will focus on Spanish language and grammar coursework, more advanced speakers can choose from coursework in art, history, literature, culture, and language.

 A Spanish language placement test will be given to students on the first day of the program to determine their Spanish language level on the European scale (A1-C2).
 Courses available to each student will depend on their language placement score, as per the course offerings list.